 Who Has the Best and Worst Celebrity Smiles In Hollywood

-It should come as no surprise that those “perfect” smiles celebrities so casually flash on red carpets around the world are almost always the result of cosmetic dental treatment.
-But even the Hollywood elite get it wrong sometimes.
+It should come as no surprise that those “perfect” smiles celebrities so casually flash on red carpets around the world are almost always the result of a Hollywood smile makeover treatment.
+But even the entertainment industry’s elite get it wrong sometimes.
 Read on to learn about some of the best and worst celebrity dental treatments in Hollywood, including a few who may surprise you!

 Who Got it Right?